Welcome to Canterbury City Council Building Control

 Our website www.stgbc.org.uk offers quick and easy 24/7 access to essential information and features an Online Application Submission (this requires pre-registration) where you can submit, pay and track your application.
 The website also has a comprehensive Application Search enabling the review of any applications submitted and notifications under the competent person scheme.

 We also offer a range of linked services: SAP, EPC, DEC and SBEM as well as Stock Condition, Decent Homes and Fire Risk Assessment through STG Consultancy.
-See our website for further information visit our consultancy website
+For further information visit our consultancy website.

 Reporting a Dangerous Structure – Outside Office Hours